 A Wild Rafting Adventure on the Ocoee River

-Whitewater Rafting on Tennessee’s Ocoee River is a thrilling, once in a lifetime experience that should be added to everyone’s bucket list.
+Whitewater Rafting on Tennessee’s Ocoee River is a thrilling, once-in-a-lifetime experience.
+Any adventure seeker should add a trip to their bucket list.
 It’s exciting, scary, fun, and demanding all at the same time!
 You also get to experience an incredibly scenic journey through the beautiful Southern Appalachian Mountains.

 Although a full 3 and a half hour Upper and Middle combo trip is available, I recommend starting out with just the middle section for beginners.
-This will help you get used to maneuvering the raft and getting used to all instructions.
+This easier trip will allow you to learn the tips and tricks of maneuvering the raft.
 Plus, it’s a pretty challenging workout, so throwing yourself into an all day adventure on your first time out probably isn’t the best idea!

 Although I was a bit nervous to embark on my first rafting adventure, I felt that our guide provided a great introduction to the water despite the more challenging Class III and IV setting.
 I did fall in the water once, however, it wasn’t as bad as I thought it would be.
 Yes, it is more common than you think to fall in, so prepare yourself for the possibility.
 Be sure to follow all instructions in the case that the boat flips or you randomly fall out.

 Before your trip, you will be given all the necessary equipment which consists of: a life jacket, helmet, and a paddle.
-You will then be given safety instructions and a brief overview of techniques to use on the river.
+Your guide will give you safety instructions and a brief overview of techniques to use on the river.
 Next, a 15 minute bus ride will take you over to the river.
 The ride itself is pretty exciting with picturesque views of the mountains and river.

 You will be split into groups of 6 with one guide for each group (make sure you make your reservation together so you get put into the same group).
 Your guide will go over some basic instructions: how to hold a paddle, how to perform different strokes, how to position yourself in the boat, how to lock your feet in, and what to do if you fall into the water.
 It can all be a bit overwhelming to take in so much new information so quickly.
 Make sure to pay close attention.
 It will all seem much easier once you actually get inside the boat and your adrenaline starts kicking in.

 After a few short minutes of practice, you will carry the boat over to the starting point.
 Things get moving pretty quickly from here, so get ready.
 Be prepared to get absolutely soaked!
 Also be ready to listen and react quickly to the instructions from your guide.
-Be prepared to paddle quickly when instructed to do so.
+Paddle quickly when instructed to do so.
 You will move around slightly in the boat due to the violent nature of the rapids.